 - Thugnificent after he shows up all of a sudden to save the day:

 - Robert's reaction to the Ruckus family visiting their house.

 Robert: Maybe we could get some hounds to get them out of here.
 Riley!
 Google "hounds"!

 - Ruckus' unhappy childhood Crosses the Line Twice:

 Father: Nigga, did I just catch you [doing something]?
-(SLAP)Mother: GOD HAVE MERCY!
+(SLAP)Mother: LORD HAVE MERCY!
 MY BABY!

 - The scene where Ruckus gets thrown out by his father is one-third Tear Jerker, one-third Narm Charm, and one-third Black Comedy.

 - Huey racing to restrain Robert from fighting with Ruckus' grandmother.

 - The montage of Mister getting the hell beaten out of him by white men.
 Especially the part where he's lifted into the air and gets his back broken over a white man's knee after opening a car door for him.